Skip to Content

 Ayres’s Hawk-Eagle

 Juveniles differ slightly with a dark brown back and paler neck, yet they share the largely white underparts from throat to legs, adorned with sparse brown streaks.
 They vocalize with a loud, repetitive “kwee-ya,” useful for identification among the forest’s chorus.
-When it comes to nesting preferences, Ayres’s Hawk-Eagles may build anew or occupy the abandoned nests of other large raptors.
+Regarding nesting preferences, Ayres’s Hawk-Eagles may build anew or occupy the abandoned nests of other large raptors.

 Ornate Hawk-Eagle